luismartinezs/luis-martinez-site/content/blog/do-you-need-a-phd.md

 tl,dr: No. You need commitment and technical skills.
 Though a PhD helps your resume stand out, upping your chances to get interviews.

 ## Why do I write this?

-In October 2019 I submitted a post on reddit titled that got attention (also in <nuxt-link to="/blog/from-jobless-to-junior-frontend-developer-in-5-months">this blog</nuxt-link>).
+In October 2019 I submitted a post on reddit that got some attention (also in <nuxt-link to="/blog/from-jobless-to-junior-frontend-developer-in-5-months">this blog</nuxt-link>).
 I also have a PhD in computational chemistry.
 A handful of commenters assumed that my PhD got me the job.
 I am thankful to them for making me aware of that point of view (I wasn't).
 I think it is a reasonable assumption.
 I also think it's mistaken, and I will now give my view on this point.

-Keep in mind that the context is specifically getting a first job as a *junior* frontend developer.
+Keep in mind that the context is specifically getting a first job as a _junior_ frontend developer.

 My conclusions are quite obvious.
 Don't expect to find any "magic knowledge".

 ## Did a PhD give me the job?
 In what way did a PhD help me?

 No, it did not give me the job.
 I know because I asked the person who interviewed me.